astronomer/2.4-enablement-exercises/README.md

 ### Instructions

 This repository contains 4 exercises about new Airflow features in version 2.4.
 For some exercises a connection to AWS (`aws_conn`) with an S3 bucket existing is needed.
 Exercise 4 uses 3 seperate S3 buckets.
-If you don't have an S3 bucket available use the dags in the folder `local` for local versions of the same concepts.
+If you don't have an S3 bucket available use the dags in the folder `local_versions` for local versions of the same concepts.

 Possible solutions are shown in the `solutions` folder, there often are several ways to solve the task.